CY83R-3X71NC710N/Ultimate-Regex-Crossword-Solver/README.md

 # Codename: Red Robin

-This is one of the most powerful regex crossword solvers in my opinion.
+This is one of the most powerful/aggressive regex crossword solvers in my opinion.

 # How to run?:
 ```